NickRoss/sql-data/README.md

 ## How do I stop the container?

 You can type `docker-compose down` (making sure to be in the correct directory) and that will stop the container.

+## I'm getting an error about root

+You may see an error of the form ```sql-data-db_postgres_class-1  | 2023-03-22 19:25:13.953 UTC [2389] FATAL:  role "root" does not exist```

+this is a known bug and a to-do to fix.
+It does not effect the performance or access.

 # Data Sources